kilimba7/Calendar/README.md

 Description

-For this project, I was tasked with creating a calendar that would inform the person what the current day is and also allow them to be able to edit the tasks within the calendar.
-My biggest challenges include not being able to get the time in my calendar to match up with the current time.
-Another one was properly sending my info to my local storage.
+For this project, I was tasked with creating a calendar that would inform the user what the current day is, on top of being able to add/save tasks within the calendar.
+The calendar includes color coordination that syncs up with the current time in order to give the user the most accurate layout.
+My biggest challenge has been trying to get the info from my localstorage to appear on my website after I refresh.
+I can see that it's saving to localstorage, but I'm still having issues.